-As I continued to read, I started to realize that while a man can effortlessly build a rugged persona during a backpacking trip, a woman has to be creative in order to maintain her sense of sex appeal (which we all know is required to attract a man – a fact not at all lost on Duke given the number of condom and safe sex references).
+As I continued to read, I started to realize that while a man can effortlessly build a rugged persona during a backpacking trip, a woman has to be creative to maintain her sense of sex appeal (which we all know is required to attract a man - a fact not at all lost on Duke given the number of condom and safe sex references).
 I also learned women have built-in money belts in the form of their bras.
 Duke regularly recommended stashing stuff there for safekeeping.

-She covers the typical budget travel stuff like managing a good night's sleep in hostels, and how to meet new people.
-In addition, she humorously touches on topics you'd be hard-pressed to find in other guidebooks, such as tricks for ensuring you can use squat toilets effectively, and how to go about bush peeing without making a mess.
+She covers the typical budget travel topics, like managing a good night's sleep in hostels and meeting new people.
+In addition, she humorously touches on topics you'd be hard-pressed to find in other guidebooks, such as tricks for ensuring you can use squat toilets effectively and how to go about bush peeing without making a mess.
+I imagine reading High Heels and a Head Torch would be like reading a backpacking column in the pages of Cosmopolitan.
+It's perfect for women, but guys should look elsewhere.

 Hmm interesting.
 I can be quite a girl girl at home but I tend to use travel as an excuse no to wear make up and I can't conceive of dragging a pair of heels in my backpack.
 I'm sure this book has a lot of great advice though, I'll be checking it out.